bxdoan/bxdoan/README.md

 <div align="center">

-> The question isn’t who is going to let me; it’s who is going to stop me.
+> You can die anytime, but living takes true courage.

-> — Ayn Rand —
+> — Himura Kenshin —

 </div>